Jasonsd19/immutable-matrices/README.md

 # immutable-matrices
 A basic linear algebra matrix library, written in C++.

 The goal was to create a 'reasonably' performant library for matrix calculations.
-To this end I've utilized concepts such as matrix blocking, maximizing cache locality and temporality, and multi-threading (using pthread).
+To this end I've utilized concepts such as matrix blocking, cache locality and temporality maximization, and multi-threading (using pthread).
 The main fuctions of importance for these techniques are the `transpose()` and `matrixMultiply()` functions as they best show-case the aforementioned concepts, and were the main focus of performance optimizations.

 Additionally, I've also utilized PLU factorization/decomposition as the basis for the various other foundational matrix functions such as `LUPDecompose()`, `solve()`, `determinant()`, and `inverse()`.
 The benefit to using PLU factorization is two-fold.
 First, it is a numerically stable algorithm which leads to less errors in our